 - Follow-a-thon: Actions based on the number of new followers

-- Loots-a-thon: Actions based on cards played or packs purchased
+- Loots-a-thon: Actions based on cards played or packs purchased (using Streamloots)

-Using Streamloots To Run Your Thons!
+Using Streamloots To Run Your First Subathon!

 Streamloots is the best way for streamers to interact with their viewers while getting direct support to do what they love for a living.
 You probably have seen streamers using Streamloots packs and cards in channels doing their usual content, but did you know that Streamloots can make your Thons much easier to run and much more impactful for your channel?